William H. Cooper Memorial Scholarship

 Scholarship Benefits & Commitments

 A $5,000 scholarship will be awarded to the winner, with half to be paid the first year and half to be paid the second year.
+The alternates will receive $2,500.
+The additional 2 finalist will receive $1,250.
 Recipients will be required to maintain a GPA of 2.5 or higher in order to receive the full scholarship

 If selected as the William H. Cooper Leadership Scholarship recipient and thus admitted to an accredited two year or four year Missouri institution, recipient will agree to the following: